 What is involved?

-Due to the variablity between bra sizes from different manufacturers, it is difficult to promise a final breast size after surgery.
-Post-op size may also be somewhat determined by insurance coverage as there are minimum requirements for insurance coverage of the procedure.
+Due to the variability between bra sizes from different manufacturers, it is difficult to promise a final breast size after surgery.
+Post-op size may also be somewhat determined by insurance coverage as there are minimum requirements of the amount of tissue that needs to be removed for insurance coverage.
 A common goal is approximately a “C” cup but this can be adjusted depending on the patient’s goals.
 Breast reduction will likely not change the patient’s chest measurement (ex.
 34, 36, 38, etc).
 If a certain cup size is desired, it is sometimes helpful to bring in a bra of that cup size with your current chest size.

 Asymmetry between a patient’s breasts is very normal.
 These asymmetries will be observed and discussed during the consultation and addressed at the time of surgery.

 As with any surgery, bleeding and infection are possible complications.
-Drains are not usually required unless a patient shows signs of developing a bleeding complication.
+Drains are not usually required but may rarely be used.
 If infection occurs, it is most commonly 1-2 weeks after surgery, but can be seen up to 4 weeks after surgery.
 Usually this is treated with antibiotics but may require opening of a small part of the incision and possible dressing changes.
 Scarring is always present after surgery.
 Usually the scars become fine white lines over 1-2 years time but can develop thickening or widening especially in a patient prone to poor wound healing.
-Nipple sensory loss, decrease or increase is possible and may be permanent.
-Very large breast reductions have a higher risk of loss of the nipple/areola due to lack of blood supply and may rarely require the nipple to be taken off and placed back as a skin graft.
+Nipple sensory loss, decreased or increased sensation are all possible and may be permanent.
+Very large breast reductions have a higher risk of loss of the nipple/areola due to lack of blood supply and may rarely require the nipple to be taken off and placed back on as a skin graft.
 If this is needed, the nipple will lose sensation and may have color changes especially in dark skinned individuals.
 Symmetry between the breasts is our goal however some minor asymmetries are possible including breast size, breast shape, scar placement, nipple size, nipple shape, and nipple position.

 Details of surgery